richardhob/dwf2/README.rst

-This is a python library for controlling Analog Discovery and Electronics Explorer series presetned by `Digilent inc.`_ This library needs Waveforms SDK.
+This is a python library for controlling Analog Discovery and Electronics Explorer series presetned by `Digilent inc.`_

+This library requires that the Waveforms SDK be installed (comes with Waveforms 2015).

 I tested this library with Analog Discovery 2 and `Waveforms 2015`_ in below environment.